hypertalk/CommandCougar/README.md

 // swift evaluated with  options: []  and parameters []
 // package evaluated with  options: [-v]  and parameters []
 // update evaluated with  options: [--repin]  and parameters []

 ```

-### Accessing the values of the `Command.Evaluation`
+### Accessing the values of the `CommandEvaluation`
-To directly access the values of the returned `Command.Evaluation`
+To directly access the values of the returned `CommandEvaluation`
 ``` swift
 evaluation["package"]?.name  // results in "package"